mikeal/mind/README.md

 The older a text the less complex the language.
 Less language complexity means less need for explanatory translation and commentary.
 Just read and understand it directly.
 The more you practice with it, the more you will realize it directly.

-Modern translations of classical buddhist canon often add complexity to the language.
-They consider it necessary to include their perceived context and setting for such language, steering such language away from the universal and often rather common and simple original language.
+Modern translations of classical buddhist canon often add complexity to the original language.
+They consider it necessary to include a perceived context and setting for such language, steering original language away from the universal and often rather common and simple.

 You won't see many words from me in this manual.
 Buddhist works speak for themselves, best to step aside and let them speak.
 As commentary I've included translations of other works that illuminate the root text, mostly sutras.
 The arrangement of the texts along with index tables and links that aid in the use of these teachings are my primary addition.